 Emily March is the Community Coordinator.
 The Community Coordinator has primary responsibility for supporting the various ministries, managing the property and residents associated with the Multifaith Living Community, and overseeing all social media.
 She advertises, coordinates lease signing, and conducts moving in and out procedures.

 Brett Kersten is the CA House Office Administrator.
 His responsibilities include finances, administration, human resources, and office tech support.
 For the Multifaith Living Community, the Office Administrator collects rent and processes PG&E deductions, assists with the lease signing process as needed, and handles resident mail.

 Chris Hendrix-Chupa is the CA House Maintenance Coordinator.
 His responsibilities include maintaining all of the buildings on the CA House property and responding to student repair requests.

-The CA House Student Leadership Team The CA House Student Leadership Team consists of seven student leaders: Multifaith Living Community Assistant, five Community Advisors, and a Social Justice and Multifaith Coordinator.
+The CA House Student Leadership Team consists of seven student leaders: Multifaith Living Community Assistant, five Community Advisors, and a Social Justice Coordinator.
 The MLC Assistant assists residents and staff of CA House by updating social media, maintaining status as an UC Davis RSO, assisting with the leasing process, and handling minor resident emergencies and lock outs.
 Additionally, the student Community Advisors serve as the primary point of contact between residents and staff by building relationships with the members of their house to ensure that all members of the community are integrated into the CA House program and mission.
-Finally, the Multifaith and Social Justice Coordinator is responsible for all MLC initiatives related to these core values of our organization.
+Finally, the Social Justice Coordinator is responsible for all MLC initiatives related to this core value of our organization.

 2020-2021 Student Leaders: